 As for weight…I recommend trying out 115/124/147 gr.
 I personally like the heavier 147gr since it feels more like a “push” instead of a “snap.”

 If you read around, some top shooters will say since they are “plated,” they are inferior.
 Maybe…but I’m not good enough or shoot fast enough speeds for it to matter to make the switch to more expensive “jacketed” bullets.

 I’m sure their stuff is great for other pistol calibers…I just don’t reload anything besides 9mm.

-For my .308 reloads I go with the gold standard of Sierra MatchKings (SMK).
-I tried a couple weights but settled on 175gr but many people like 168gr as well.
+For my .308 reloads, I go with the gold standard of Sierra MatchKings (SMK).
+I tried a couple of weights but settled on 175gr, but many people like 168gr as well.